Flutes

 429 – Camphor; E4; $449

 This Camphor flute is #429.
 The mouthpiece is Marblewood / Cherry (Keystone Heights, FL).
 The block has a Plume Agate (rectangular) in Marblewood / Cherry on Cherry / Camphor / Eastern Red Cedar Marblewood / Eastern Red Cedar (Teal aniline dyed ends).
 Tuned as an E4, this flute has a 1 1/8″ bore and is about 22 3/16″ long.
-The bore end is aniline dyed cobalt / violet.
+The bore end of the flute is aniline dyed cobalt / violet.

 Dry sound sample; Flute 429